• Skip to primary navigation

 1. The Duke University Global Health Institute

-Students at Duke University’s Global Health Institute can participate in a free iPad program.
+Duke University’s Global Health Institute students can participate in a free iPad program.
 The Global Health Institute is a multidisciplinary research and degree-granting center committed to global public health.

-The GHI’s aim is to bring together information and skills from throughout Duke University in order to address health concerns from all perspectives – scientific, medical, political, social, environmental, and economic.
+The GHI’s aim is to bring together information and skills from throughout Duke University in order to address health concerns from all perspectives – scientific, medical, political, social, environmental, and economical.

 As a technologically advanced curriculum, the school offers free laptops for college students.